Drulac/template-literal/README.md

 Expressions are enclosed by `${` and `}`.
 The value returned by the expression contained inside brackets is insered in the page code. `d` is the name of the object used to access data variable.

-`require('literal-template')` returns the template compiler function.
+`require('template-literal')` returns the template compiler function.

 ## sample